Tag Archives: Network

 We have set up a Raspberry Pi 5 system to run a third PiHole DNS server in our network.
 This ensures that DNS services are available even if our other servers are down.

 To make this PiHole easy to manage, we configured our Raspberry Pi to run Docker.
-This enables us to manage the PiHole installation on the Pi from the Portainer instance that is used to manage our Docker Swarm Cluster.
+This enables us to manage the PiHole installation on the Pi from the Portainer instance used to manage our systems running docker.

 We are also running the Traefik reverse proxy.
 Traefik is used to provide an SSL certificate for our PiHole.